Thomas Arundell (of Duloe)

 Arundell was the son of John Arundell of Trerice, Cornwall, and his wife Gertrude Dennys, daughter of Sir Robert Dennys of Holcombe.
-He inherited property at Duloe from his father and extended it by further additions.
+He inherited property at Duloe (including Trenant Park) from his father and extended these properties with further additions.
 On 30 May 1614, he was granted all that parcel, quantity of ground, oze, or water, now surrounded by the said millpool-wall, to hold for 500 years, and afterwards built a millhouse, the mill-pool-wall, four grist-mills, and other houses.

 In his 'Survey of Cornwall' Richard Carew (Arundell's brother in law) reveals that he was a soldier; "(he) followeth the Netherland wars, with so well-liked a carriage, that he outgoeth his age, and time of service, in preferment."

 In November 1640, Arundell was elected Member of Parliament for West Looe in the Long Parliament.
 Unlike his Royalist cousins he remained in parliament until his death in 1648.